imtusharsharma-45/Amazon-Product-Performance-Pricing-Analytics/README.md

 ---

+## Data Preparation

+Before analysis, the dataset requires preprocessing because several analytical fields are stored as text.

+The following transformations are required:

+- Remove the ₹ symbol from price columns.
+- Remove commas from price and rating count values.
+- Remove the % symbol from discount percentage.
+- Convert prices to numeric values.
+- Convert rating to decimal.
+- Convert rating count to integer.
+- Validate missing values before analysis.
+- Standardize category values where required.

+---

 ## SQL Analysis

 SQL queries were used to explore product performance and generate analytical outputs from the Snowflake dataset.